 Melissa is a featured subject in the documentary HAPPY www.thehappymovie.com, and in the BIO TV Channel’s Twisted Fate Series- hers is “Nothing’s Perfect.”

 Melissa is available to give lectures and workshops nationwide.
 She offers private therapy sessions in Central Texas, and sometimes at the School for Self-Healing in San Francisco (when she is in the Bay Area).
-She is writing a book about her remarkable healing journey and starting a web site www.transcendingtrauma.com.
-You can reach Melissa by email firstname.lastname@example.org or by phone 650-218-9887.
+Visit Melissa’s website at inspiringselfhealing.com.
+You can reach Melissa by email at email@example.com or by phone at 650-218-9887.

 By Melissa Moody, CMT